PostHog/posthog.com/contents/blog/best-open-source-analytics-tools.md

 However, the focus on libraries such as SQL make Apache Spark difficult for non-technical users as support is provided solely by the community.

 ### Who is Apache Spark for?
-Apache Spark is a technical system intended for Data Engineers and Data Scientists conducting large-scale analytics in an enterprise setting.
+Apache Spark is a technical system intended for data engineers and data scientists conducting large-scale analytics in an enterprise setting.

 ### Strengths
 - Great for very large data volumes